yczeng/hackernews-newsfeed/README.md

 # Installation
 hackernews-newsfeed can be installed on the chrome webstore [here](https://chrome.google.com/webstore/detail/convert-facebook-newsfeed/edcoflgjlemkndaenboobeccnnlnondj).

-Or you can clone this repo and upload the folder to chrome [extensions](chrome://extensions/).
+Or you can clone this repo and upload the folder to chrome extensions at chrome://extensions/.
 ```
 git clone https://github.com/CatherineZeng/hackernews-newsfeed
 ```